jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 * Is this dead code?
 Was it implemented before fully understanding the problem, and it’s part of a scenario that never happens?
 Rather than adding coverage to dead code with an artificial test scenario, can the dead code be removed?

 # The Semaphore
 Suril and I had covered a significant portion of the code, but we still had a block of uncovered code containing a Java [`Semaphore`]( https://docs.oracle.com/javase%2F8%2Fdocs%2Fapi%2F%2F/java/util/concurrent/Semaphore.html) and its [`tryAcquire(...)`]( https://docs.oracle.com/javase%2F8%2Fdocs%2Fapi%2F%2F/java/util/concurrent/Semaphore.html#tryAcquire--) method.
-The `Semaphore.tryAcquire(...)` was deep in the implementation and being used for concurrency management.
+The `Semaphore/tryAcquire(...)` was deep in the implementation and being used for concurrency management.
 Concurrency is difficult to implement correctly and challenging to test.

 The `Semaphore` related code was like the following:
 ```java